FraLuca/STSGCN/README.md

 Here we propose a novel Space-Time-Separable Graph Convolutional Network (STS-GCN) for pose forecasting.
 For the first time, STS-GCN models the human pose dynamics only with a graph convolutional network (GCN), including the temporal evolution and the spatial joint interaction within a single-graph framework, which allows the cross-talk of motion and spatial correlations.
 Concurrently, STS-GCN is the first space-time-separable GCN: the space-time graph connectivity is factored into space and time affinity matrices, which bottlenecks the space-time cross-talk, while enabling full joint-joint and time-time correlations.
 Both affinity matrices are learnt end-to-end, which results in connections substantially deviating from the standard kinematic tree and the linear-time time series.

-In experimental evaluation on three complex, recent and large-scale benchmarks, Human3.6M~\cite{Human36M}, AMASS~\cite{AMASS} and 3DPW~\cite{3DPW}, STS-GCN outperforms the state-of-the-art, surpassing the current best technique~\cite{Mao20DCT} by over 33\% in average in the most difficult long-term predictions, while only requiring
-2.6\% of its parameters.
-We explain the results qualitatively and illustrate the graph interactions by the factored joint-joint and time-time learnt graph connections.
+In experimental evaluation on three complex, recent and large-scale benchmarks, Human3.6M [Ionescu et al. TPAMI'14], AMASS [Mahmood et al. ICCV'19] and 3DPW [Von Marcard et al. ECCV'18], STS-GCN outperforms the state-of-the-art, surpassing the current best technique [Mao et al. ECCV'20] by over 33% in average in the most difficult long-term predictions, while only requiring 2.6% of its parameters.
+We explain the results qualitatively and illustrate the graph attention by the factored joint-joint and time-time learnt graph connections.

 --------
 ## Code will be released soon!